s1r0n/Spiritwiki/human-contributions.md

 has_children: true
 ---

-_On this page we collect various human contributions to the theoretical and empirical framework of the [SpiritWiki](https://spiritwiki.lightningpath.org).
+## Human Contributions

-_
+This section collects articles, analyses, and theoretical contributions written by human contributors.
+These pieces represent theoretical and empirical grounding, exploration, refinement, and expansion of concepts central to the project.

 ## General Overview

 ### [As We May Think](https://cdn.theatlantic.com/media/archives/1945/07/176-1/132407932.pdf)